Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

     - Specifically, this command finds the lines where the user `bob` or `BOB` exist in all TXT files.

       - `grep`: The command being run.

       - `-i`: The option for `grep` that indicates case insensitivity.

       - `bob`: The specific data case-insensitive point being searched for.

       - `*.txt` is the wildcard of `*` that indicates it will search through all files that end with `.txt`.

 5. `grep -il bob *.txt`

     - In the final example, we are showing that `grep` can be used to find the **file name** that contains a specific data point.

-    - Specifically, this command only outputs the **file name** where the user of `bob` or `BOB` exist within all TXT files.
-When this command is run, it will only display the names of the file that contain `bob`.
+    - Specifically, this command only outputs the **file name** where the file name contains `bob` or `BOB` exists inside of all TXT files.

       - `grep`: The command being run.

       - `-il`: Two options placed together.

         - `i`: An option for grep that indicates case insensitivity.

         - `l`: An additional option that indicates to only return the file name.

         - Note that `i` and `l` are two separate options.
-However, we can place them under a single hyphen.
+However, we can place them behind a single hyphen.

       - `bob`: The specific data point.

       - `*.txt`: The wildcard.

 #### grep Demonstration Setup